Amid the death and rubble, Ukrainian teams hunt for evidence of possible war crimes

 “We thought we would be safe from the war here,” said Dasha Kormilenko, Mozhayev’s daughter, standing in the debris of wood and bricks next to her father.

-Earlier on Friday, her mother, grandmother, husband, and the family friend drove out in their car to stock up on food and other supplies.
-At around 3 p.m. they were pulling up in front of their spacious house on a quiet street lined with other houses.
+Earlier on Friday, her mother, grandmother, husband and the family friend drove out in their car to stock up on food and other supplies.
+About 3 p.m. they were pulling up in front of their spacious house on a quiet street lined with other houses.
 Mozhayev was resting on a couch in the living room.

 That’s when the airstrike hit.